Key takeaways

 Stress statistics by sex

-Stress isn’t just different across age groups but by sex as well, and women are more likely to experience higher levels:
+Stress isn’t just different across age groups but by sex as well, and women are more likely to experience higher levels.

-- Women surveyed placed their stress levels at an average of 5.3 out of 10, while men reported an average of 4.8 out of 10 (American Psychological Association, 2023)
+- Women surveyed placed their stress levels at an average of 5.3 out of 10, while men reported an average of 4.8 out of 10.
+(American Psychological Association, 2023)

 Stress and overall health

 Stress may, at times, feel like an annoyance that comes and goes with certain events.
 But it can leave an immediate and prolonged impression on a person’s mental and physical well-being.
 The short-term physical symptoms of stress include headaches, muscle tension, fatigue, elevated heart rate, upset stomach, and trouble sleeping.
-Emotional symptoms os stress include irritability, restlessness, and lack of focus.
+Emotional symptoms of stress include irritability, restlessness, and lack of focus.
 In the long run, consistently high levels of stress can cause problems such as depression, anxiety disorders, gastrointestinal problems, sexual dysfunction, and weight gain.
 Prolonged stress has even been linked to heart disease.

 Here are some more statistics that illustrate the effect of stress on overall health: